[Interview] Guerot: Germany could lose its role in Europe

 In her first book, Why Europe Should Become a European Republic, written in the wake of the Greek debt crisis, Guerot argued that Europe is almost completely integrated in terms of economic and monetary policy, but lags behind in democracy.

-She called it "a market without a state behind it", unable to care for people.
+She called it "a single market and a currency without a democracy behind it", unable to care for people.

-"Merkel has famously said that if we lose the euro, we lose Europe," Guerot told EUobserver.
+"Merkel has famously said that if the euro fails, Europe fails," Guerot told EUobserver.

-"But I believe this sentence should be: keep the euro as it is and lose European democracy.
+"But I believe this sentence should be: keep the euro as it is and democracy fails in Europe.
 And this is what is happening."

 The bloc's inability to go forward had led to resistance from within, in the form of right-wing populism directed at the EU and the common currency.